AbdallahMahmoud2006/Coursework-app/README.md

 # Notes Calendar App

-A small calendar and notes web app for managing semesters, subjects, tasks, events, and grade items.
+A small calendar and notes web app for German International University (GIU) students.
+This app manages semesters, subjects, tasks, events, and grade items.
 This repository contains a Node/Express backend and a Vite + React frontend.

 ## Features
 - Calendar view with weeks and day detail